 If you have been following an exercise in a previous section, now is a good time to reset ParaView.
-The easiest way to do this is to press the with button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

 If you have not already done so, open the Python shell in the ParaView GUI by selecting Tools \rightarrow Python Shell from the menu.
 You will notice that from paraview.simple import has been added for you.